Top 25 Most Visited Tourist Destinations in America

-Here is the list of top 25 most visited tourist destinations in america according to forbes.
+Here is the list of top 25 most visited tourist destinations in America (according to Forbes)

-The list includes the thundering falls of Niagara, it also features the harrowing water-chutes of Disneyland’s Pirates of the Caribbean.
+The list includes the thundering falls of Niagara, it also features the harrowing water-chutes of Disneyland’s and Pirates of the Caribbean.

-Seven of the 25 attractions are amusement parks; Disney World’s Magic Kingdom, in Lake Buena Vista, Florida, remains on top in the theme-park world.
+Seven of the 25 tourist attractions are amusement parks; Disney World’s Magic Kingdom, in Lake Buena Vista, Florida, remains on top in the theme-park world.
 Tourists appreciate renowned art collections and sunny beaches in equal measure.

 Many foreign visitors are interested in seeing the natural scenic attractions like the Grand Canyon, Yosemite and Yellowstone National Parks.